DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Your eligibility for the international relocation payment (IRP) will not be affected if you spend short periods in the UK at a time more than 3 months before the start of your course or job.

-Example 1: You attend a job interview in the UK under a Standard Visitor visa in May 2024.
+Example 1: You travel to attend a job interview in the UK under a Standard Visitor visa in May 2024.
 You return home, and learn you have been given the job, which starts in September 2024.
 You apply for a Skilled Worker visa in June 2024, 3 months before the start of your job.
 You move to the UK in July 2024.
 You will still be eligible for the IRP.

 Example 2: You have a UK Ancestry visa and use it to visit relations in the UK in February 2024.
 You return home and successfully apply for a place on a teacher training course starting in September 2024.
 You move to the UK in June 2024.
 You will still be eligible for the IRP.